Typelixir/typelixir/lib/TYPE_SYSTEM.md

 end
 ```

-Every type is subtype of this type so this function can be called with any value:
+All types are subtype of this one, so this function can be called with any value:

 ```elixir
 func2(1)   # true